-Michele has worked with CASASC in a coordinator capacity for the last five years, and previously volunteered for 18 years.
-Currently, she acts as the coordinator of the crisis lines and in-hospital support team.
+Michele has worked with CASASC in a team leader capacity for the last five years, and previously volunteered for 18 years.
+Currently, she acts as the team lead for the crisis lines.
 She has over 35 years of experience in volunteering with non-for-profit organizations and people with disabilities.
-Her program goals are to ensure the safety and well being of those who contact CASAS for support.
+Her program goals are to ensure the safety and well being of those who contact CASASC for support.
 From a trauma-informed perspective, Michele coordinates and works with the team to ensure all those in need are assisted with their healing process.

 Michele is extremely passionate about helping those in need.
 Through dedicated and learning along the way, the volunteer program has received several awards and nominations.
 Knowing that she may be able to have a positive effect in someone’s life is what she strives for in her professional and daily life.
 Michele has an overwhelming sense of pride to be able to work alongside such an amazing group of people and to be able to teach others to grow with their knowledge and feel the same sense of pride.

 Sadia has worked in various positions responding to disclosures since 2010.
 Currently, Sadia works at CASASC as the Police, Community and Court Support Worker.
 She provides support in a non-judgmental setting to empower individuals to make informed choices to ensure their well-being and comfort throughout the difficult process regardless whether they choose to report or not.